 - ...and many more.

-RFs can be enhanced by adding new features.
-For instance, consider our Recursive Searches tool.
-This RF features a verbose mode, a mute mode, and a reset element.
-The verbose mode turns recursive sessions into oracle-like sessions, the mute mode disables the verbose mode, and the reset element resets the RF.
+Recursive forms (RFs) can be enhanced by adding new features.
+For example, our Recursive Searches tool includes a verbose mode, a mute mode, and a reset element.
+The verbose mode transforms recursive sessions into oracle-like sessions, while the mute mode disables the verbose mode, and the reset element resets the RF.

-RFs can also be developed to accept user-defined parameters.
-We demonstrated this with de Broglie's Equation Solver listed below.
+RFs can also be developed to accept user-defined parameters, as we demonstrated with the de Broglie's Equation Solver listed below.

-In addition, dissimilar RFs can be merged into a single one.
-We have illustrated this with the Cooking Ingredient Converters.
+Furthermore, it is possible to merge dissimilar RFs into a single one, as we illustrated with the Cooking Ingredient Converters.

-To overcome those drawbacks, we developed the one-to-many (O2M) algorithm.
-O2M works by using a single function to mutate the nature of the fields.
-Given a form with M unique fields, randomly using one as the input field renders the remaining ones as output fields.
-Thus an input value is mapped to the remaining M - 1 output fields, without requiring a large number of conditional statements or hidden fields.
+To overcome these drawbacks, we developed the one-to-many (O2M) algorithm.
+The O2M algorithm uses a single function to transform the nature of fields.
+Given a form with M unique fields, selecting one as the input field randomly transforms the remaining fields into output fields.
+This way, an input value can be mapped to the remaining M - 1 output fields, without requiring a large number of conditional statements or hidden fields.

 These are tools that do not implement RF or O2M.
 We have organized these by disciplines or topics